jundalisay/superb/content/en/research/newton/system/orbits.md

 the sun s place to any supposed time may be obtained.
-About the sun thus librated the other planets are revolved in elliptic orbits (p 403), and, by radii drawn to the sun, describe areas nearly pro If the sun was qui portional to the times, as is explained in Prop.
+About the sun thus librated the other planets are revolved in elliptic orbits (p 403), and, by radii drawn to the sun, describe areas nearly pro If the sun was quiscent he portional to the times, as is explained in Prop.
 LXV. did not